ent/ent/doc/website/blog/2022-01-04-serverless-graphql-using-aws.md

 Nevertheless, the proposed GraphQL server scales well into the complex demands of real-world applications benefiting from the serverless infrastructure and Ent's pleasurable developer experience.

 Have questions?
 Need help with getting started?
-Feel free to [join our Slack channel](https://entgo.io/docs/slack/).
+Feel free to join our [Discord server](https://discord.gg/qZmPgTE6RX) or Slack channel](https://entgo.io/docs/slack/).

 :::note For more Ent news and updates: